-Over breathing not only reduces carbon dioxide, it also reduces the delivery of oxygen to the tissues and organs in your body.
-It can cause severe constriction of your carotid arteries, and can reduce the amount of available oxygen to your brain by half.
-This is why you feel light headed when breathing too hard.
+Over breathing not only reduces carbon dioxide, but it also reduces the delivery of oxygen to the tissues and organs in your body.
+It can cause severe constriction of your carotid arteries and can reduce the amount of available oxygen to your brain by half.
+This is why you feel light-headed when breathing too hard.

 The Buteyko Breathing Method

 Dr. Buteyko discovered the level of carbon dioxide in your lungs correlates to your ability to hold your breath after normal exhalation.
 Repeat the following exercise several times in succession, waiting about 30 to 60 seconds in between rounds.
 And do the exercise on a regular basis.

 - Take a small breath in through your nose, and a small breath out.

 - Pinch your nose with your fingers and hold your breath.
 Keep your mouth closed.

 - Gently nod your head or sway your body until you feel that you cannot hold your breath any longer.
 (Hold your nose until you feel a strong desire to breathe.)

 - When you need to breathe in, let go of your nose, and breathe gently through it, in and out, with your mouth closed.